How to enhance readability for your website content and blog posts

 Tip #3.
 Paragraphs

-Paragraphs help keep the content your website and blog posts well-spaced and this helps make your texts easier to read on all device (especially mobile devices).
+Paragraphs help keep the content your website and blog posts well-spaced and this helps make your texts easier to read on all devices (especially mobile).

 Tip #4.
 Bold Font